-The administrative adjudication is unlawful in at least two ways.
-First, FINRA officials exacting the punishments against Black and SEI exercise significant government authority without proper appointment under the Appointments Clause.
+FINRA's administrative adjudication is unlawful in at least two ways.
+First, FINRA officials adjudicating Black and SEI's claims and exacting punishments against them exercise significant government authority without proper appointment under the Appointments Clause.
 Indeed, FINRA's hearing officers are near "carbon copies" of SEC Administrative Law Judges (ALJs), whose acts were invalidated by the Supreme Court in Lucia v.
 SEC, 138 S. Ct.
 2044 (2018).
 See Alpine Securities Corp. v.
-FINRA, No. 23-5129, 2023 WL 4703307, at \2 (D.C.
+FINRA, No. 23-5129, 2023 WL 4703307, at 2 (D.C.
 Cir.
 July 5, 2023) (Walker, J., concurring).
-Just as the SEC ALJ's adjudication and decision was unconstitutional and void in Lucia, so too is FINRA's adjudication and decision to deprive Black and SEI of liberty and property unconstitutional and void.
+Just as the SEC ALJ's adjudication was unconstitutional and void in Lucia, so too is FINRA's adjudication threatening to deprive Black and SEI of liberty and property unconstitutional and void.

 Second, FINRA's structure violates the separation of powers.
 FINRA is an economically self-interested private party that has been delegated the authority to make and enforce rules for the securities industry, while also enforcing federal securities laws and regulations on behalf of the government.
 Plus, FINRA is empowered to adjudicate violations of those laws and regulations with only limited SEC and appellate review.
 FINRA's concentration and exercise of all three governmental powers in a single private entity violates the Constitution's private non-delegation doctrine.
-Moreover, FINRA's private adjudication of federal regulatory and statutory provisions violates Article III, the Fifth Amendment's Due Process Clause, and the Seventh Amendment.
+Moreover, FINRA's private adjudication of federal regulatory and statutory provisions violates Article III's limits on administrative delegation.

 The violation of Black and SEI's constitutional rights through an unconstitutional agency adjudication inflicts irreparable injury.
-Black and SEI suffer a "here-and-now injury" of being subjected to an illegitimate proceeding, led by an illegitimate decisionmaker.
+Black and SEI suffer a "here-and-now injury" by being subjected to an illegitimate proceeding, led by an illegitimate decisionmaker.
 See Axon Enter., Inc. v.
 FTC, 598 U.S. 175, 191 (2023).
-Black is currently bound by an unlawful order barring him from participation in the finance industry, even as no court has ever reviewed the unlawful proceeding.
-The longer the administrative process continues, the more his injuries compound.
+That proceeding has been ongoing for seven years and is now restarting on remand.
+But FINRA lacks the authority to adjudicate Black's liberty and property.
+The longer the administrative process continues, the more their injuries compound.
 And the balance of equities and public interest always favor vindicating an individual's constitutional rights.
-The Court should preliminarily enjoin FINRA's lifetime industry bar on Black, so that Black and SEI are no longer subject to the infliction of that unconstitutional wound and Black can return to work during the pendency of this lawsuit.
+The Court should preliminarily enjoin FINRA and SEC's adjudication, so that Black and SEI do not have to undergo yet another FINRA proceeding while their constitutional challenge remains pending in an Article III court.